ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

 In practice, you'd want to use more robust tokenizers for your language.
-For example, spaCy offers a [Tokenizer API](https://spacy.io/api/tokenizer) that can be customized to any language, special-case, and use-case. spaCy uses its [own tokenization algorithm](https://spacy.io/usage/linguistic-features#how-tokenizer-works) that performs way better than a naive whitespace splitter.
+For example, spaCy offers a [Tokenizer API](https://spacy.io/api/tokenizer) that can be customized to any language. spaCy uses its [own tokenization algorithm](https://spacy.io/usage/linguistic-features#how-tokenizer-works) that performs way better than our naive whitespace splitter.

 <!-- get the vocabulary -->